xakur/soppusite/_posts/2023-11-06-goodbye-happiness-the-key-to-true-happiness.md

 </div>

 #### If happiness hasn’t arrived despite having tried so hard, I go by this mindset...
-<p style="margin-top: -2px;"><i>“Screw it!
+<p style="margin-top: -2px; font-size:15px;"><i>“Screw it!
 Screw Happiness!
 I’m just gonna live however I want, do whatever I want and stop being restrained by the thought of happiness.”</i></p>

 The idea behind this mentality is that I’m not going to chase after happiness anymore.

 Instead, I will just make use of what I have right now and find comfort from within.
 I want to take things easy and do whatever I want right now.
 Take solace in what I currently have.
 Whether they constitute “happiness” or not, I’m not going to care anymore, much less care about what others tell me what happiness is.

-## Why should we say Goodbye Happiness?
+## Why Say Goodbye Happiness?

 At any point in time, we all have a certain definition or idea of what happiness is.